modelab/grasshopper-primer/en/1-foundations/1-6/2_Understanding Topology.md

 #####Parameterization
 In a previous chapter, we saw that NURBs surfaces are defined as a series of NURBs curves going in two directions.
 These directions are labeled U and V, and allow a NURBs surface to be parameterized according to a two-dimensional surface domain.
 The curves themselves are stored as equations in the computer, allowing the resulting surfaces to be calculated to an arbitarily small degree of precision.
 It can be difficult, however, to combine multiple NURBS surfaces together.
 Joining two NURBS surfaces will result in a polysurface, where different sections of the geometry will have different UV parameters and curve definitions.

-Meshes, on the other hand, are comprised of a discrete number of defined vertices and faces.
-The network of vertices in general cannot be defined by simple UV coordinates, and because the faces are discrete, the amount of precision is built into the mesh, and can only be changed by refining the mesh and added more faces.
+Meshes, on the other hand, are comprised of a discrete number of exactly defined vertices and faces.
+The network of vertices generally cannot be defined by simple UV coordinates, and because the faces are discrete the amount of precision is built into the mesh and can only be changed by refining the mesh and added more faces.
 The lack of UV coordinates, however, allows meshes the flexibility to handle more complicated geometry with a single mesh, instead of resorting to a polysurface in the case of NURBS.

->While a mesh does not have implicit UV parameterization, it is often necessary to assign such a parameterization in order to map a texture or image file onto mesh geometry for rendering.
-The UV coordinates of a mesh vertex, therefore, are actually an *attribute* like vertex color, which can be manipulated and changed, and are not completely defined by the mesh itself.
+>Note - While a mesh does not have implicit UV parameterization, it is sometimes useful to assign such a parameterization in order to map a texture or image file onto mesh geometry for rendering.
+Some modeling software therefore treats the UV coordinates of a mesh vertex as an *attribute* (like vertex color) which can be manipulated and changed.
+These are usually assigned and not completely defined by the mesh itself.

 #####Local vs Global Influence